I call myself “The Switchel Blogger” and I have two blogs:

-“The Switchel Philosopher” – this blog – is my most recent blog.
+“The Switchel Philosopher” is my most recent blog.
 I started it in February 2017, after retiring in December 2016.
 It has always been about adventures in the world of ideas, including government and citizenship.
 Being elected to the town selectboard in March 2017 has contributed to the themes discussed on this blog.

 “The Switchel Traveler” is an older blog and has had two previous names.
 I started that blog in 2007 as “George’s Home Blog” to distinguish it from my “work blog” which I also started in 2007.
-After retiring, the work/home distinction was not applicable any more, and I renamed it to “George’s Other Blog” to distinguish it from “The Switchel Philosopher.”
-In January 2018 I renamed it again, to “The Switchel Traveler” to more clearly indicate how my two personal blogs complement each other, and I adopted the name “The Switchel Blogger.”
+After retiring, the work/home distinction was not applicable any more, and I initially renamed it to “George’s Other Blog” to distinguish it from “The Switchel Philosopher.”
+In January 2018 I renamed it again – to “The Switchel Traveler” – to more clearly indicate how my two blogs complement each other, and I adopted the name “The Switchel Blogger.”

 - The Switchel Philosopher – adventures in the world of ideas

 - The Switchel Traveler – travel adventures in the physical world

-Prior to retirement I blogged about both themes on my “work blog,” and I also blogged about both themes on my “home blog.”
+Prior to retirement, I blogged about both themes on both my “work blog” and my “home blog.”
 Examples of both themes on my “work blog” included Trip to China (travel) and Values (ideas).
 My “home blog” has always included travel adventures.
 Prior to retirement it also included adventures in the world of ideas, some of which are captured by the labels culture, money, reality and slow.